vsrinivas/fuchsia/docs/getting_started.md

 The Magenta build creates a bootfs image containing necessary userspace components for the system to boot (the device manager, some device drivers, etc).
-The kernel is capable of including a second bootfs image which is provided by Qemu or the bootloader as a ramdisk image.
+The kernel is capable of including a second bootfs image which is provided by QEMU or the bootloader as a ramdisk image.

 To create such a bootfs image, use the mkbootfs tool that's generated as part of